University of Charleston

 Phase One Submission Instructions

 All UC faculty and staff are welcome to submit Phase One proposals.
 You are encouraged to review the Phase One video workshop on design thinking, idea formation, and idea presentation to help you develop and frame your proposal.
-The video workshop will be available September 3, 2021.
+The video workshop will be available on September 5, 2022.

 Phase One proposal entries should include the following information: